ZYChua02/Gryphons-CTF-2021/README.md

 ![image](https://user-images.githubusercontent.com/65858555/136687657-5b4fc726-3237-49bb-bb65-e5a05c908533.png)
 </br>
 </br>
-I decided to use inspect element to look if anything was hidden was in the comments of the HTML page, and a Google Drive link was hidden with a hint indicating that we should look for things hidden behind the image(s).
+I decided to use inspect element to look if anything was hidden in the comments of the HTML page, and a Google Drive link was hidden with a hint indicating that we should look for things hidden behind the image(s).
 </br>
 </br>
 ![image](https://user-images.githubusercontent.com/65858555/136687769-5ab6d7af-aa22-49b3-998c-e845f389a208.png)